HeardLibrary/digital-scholarship/computer/files-mac.md

 # Understanding my computer - Lesson 1: Files

 This is the Mac version of this page.
-[Click for the PC version of this page](../files-pc/)
+[Click for the Windows version of this page](../files-windows/)

 ## Your computer assumes that you are an idiot

 One of the great advances in computing came about when computers were designed to be simpler and more intuitive.
 With the creation of a *graphical interface* where users could point and click, it became possible for many people to use their computers without any real understanding of what they were doing.
 The interface was a "desktop", and word-processing documents were placed in folders whose icons actually looked like little folders.

 As long as everything works as it should, this simplified interface is great and easy to use.
 However, when things don't work as they should, your computer often hides the details that you need to be able to see in order to diagnose the problem.
-Your computer assumes that if it let you see what was actually going on, you would do something stupid and mess things up.
+Your computer assumes that if it lets you see what was actually going on, you would do something stupid and mess things up.

 In this workshop, we assume that you are NOT an idiot and that you should be able to see and understand what's actually going on with your computer without messing it up.
 If the situation is not too complicated, you should be empowered to take action yourself.
 If the problem is very technical, you should know enough to be able to seek out the help that you need.